Savitri (actress): Personal life

 Savitri married Tamil actor Gemini Ganesan in 1952, having first met him in 1948.
 The marriage led to a permanent rift with her uncle because Ganesan was already married, had four daughters, and was involved in an affair with Pushpavalli.
 Her marriage became public when she signed a photograph as Savitri Ganesh.
 Ganesan admitted that while married to his wife Savitri, with whom he had a daughter and a son, he also had two daughters with Pushpavalli.
 Savitri and Ganesan separated in 1981.
 The couple had a daughter, Vijaya Chamundeswari, and Ganesan's only son, Satheesh Kumar.
 Chamundeswari has a son Abhinay Vaddi, who acted in Ramanujan (2014), and is therefore her grandson.

-Death
+Illness and Death

-Savitri died on 26 December 1981, at the age of 47, after being in a coma for 19 months.
-She had developed diabetes and high blood pressure.
+In the late 1960s, Savitri's marriage crumbled under the weight of Gemini Ganesan's continued extra-marital affairs.
+Due to isolation and financial decline, Savitri turned to alcohol for comfort.
+Between 1972-73, her health started to rapidly deteriorate due to rising diabetes and blood pressure.Prior to May 1980, Savitri managed to quit drinking for a brief period.
+But on 10 May 1980, whilst staying at Hotel Chalukya in Bangalore, she received a stressful court notice regarding her remaining tax liabilities.
+Distressed by the notice, she relapsed and drank a significant amount of gin.
+Crucially, she administered her standard insulin injection for her diabetes but went to sleep without eating any food.
+She was initially taken to Lady Curzon Hospital in Bangalore before being moved back to her home in Chennai, where she remained completely emaciated and bedridden.

+After spending 19 months in a continuous vegetative state, her vital organs finally failed.
+She died from medical complications on December 26, 1981, at the age of 47.